The best restaurants in Philly, according to the James Beard Awards

 Philadelphia has award-winning restaurants, but, what exactly does award-winning mean?
 Many things, but one of the industry’s most prestigious prizes is the James Beard Awards is among them, and Philly boasts more than a handful of honors from the foundation which bears the same name.

-But within Philadelphia, there are many, many restaurants that have been nominated or won a James Beard award over the years, ranging from a beloved roast pork sandwich shop to Israeli fine-dining where you have to work to snag a reservation.
+Within Philadelphia, there are many, many restaurants and chefs that have been nominated or won a James Beard award over the years, ranging from a beloved roast pork sandwich shop to Israeli fine-dining where you have to work to snag a reservation.